 FRONTIER ZONES AND INTERNATIONAL RELATIONS

 In music, as in life, the most interesting (but also the most fragile, dangerous and unstable) areas are the transition zones where different worlds meet.
 An example from the natural world could be the seashore, where the ocean meets the land and the breaking waves reflect the border agitation.
 Sometimes the transition between the two worlds is dramatic and abrupt, as with a cliff or a mountain rising sharply out of a wild ocean (sfz).
 Other times the transition is almost imperceptible, as with a gently sloping sandy beach (al niente, da niente).
 River mouths and estuaries, where fresh and saltwater worlds meet are likewise rich but delicately fragile frontier zones.
-Political frontier zones between different countries and cultures show the same characteristics: across some borders the cultures merge imperceptibly while at others the change is sudden and radical, but all are rich and somewhat delicate.
+Political frontier zones between different countries and cultures show the same characteristics: across some borders, the cultures merge imperceptibly while at others the change is sudden and radical, but all are rich and somewhat delicate.

 The string player’s bow also has its own delicate, agitated, dangerous frontier zone that it has to learn to safely cross.
 This frontier is not however between land and water nor between beliefs or cultures, but rather between the air and the string.

 Both planes and cello bows divide their time between the air and the land so let’s compare string playing with aviation to see if we can find any more interesting comparisons.
 Firstly let’s look at a major difference: bows, unlike airplanes, do their “job” while they are on the ground (on the string) and have their “time off” while they are in the air.
 Secondly, an important similarity: most airplane crashes happen at landing or takeoff.